 Add a WordPress User to Multiple Roles

-However, it is possible to add more user roles and to place users into multiple roles.
+However, it is possible to create new roles and you can also place users into more than one role.

 In this tutorial, I'll explain how and why you can place WordPress users into multiple roles.